manyaa-fr/Ecommerce-Follow-Along/README.md

   - Shows the user’s saved addresses in another section.
   - Includes an "Add Address" button.
   - Displays "No address found" if the user has no saved addresses.

+  --

+  # Milestone 21 - Address Input Form

+## Overview
+In this milestone, I created a frontend page for address input.
+The form allows users to enter their address details, including country, city, address lines, zip code, and address type.

+## Features
+✅ Address input form with fields:
+   - Country
+   - City
+   - Address Line 1
+   - Address Line 2
+   - Zip Code
+   - Address Type (e.g., Home, Work)
+✅ State management to store input values
+✅ Navigation from the profile page to the address form